Subscribe Here Now

 Melaleuca alternifolia at Catani Gardens.
 This ancient tea tree was last seen in the Spring of 2023.
 Image Gerome Villarete Melbourne

 Heritage-listed Catani Gardens covers approximately six hectares of West St Kilda’s foreshore.
-This greenspace promenade and gathering place also serves as an outdoor venue for music & arts festivals, dance parties, and leisure sports competitions during the warmer Melbourne months.
+This greenspace promenade and gathering place by the bay also serves as outdoor venue for music & arts festivals, dance parties, and leisure sports competitions held during the warmer Melbourne months, from the Spring Carnival in November to around the Easter holidays in March/April.

 “In 2017 realestate.com.au ranked Australian capital city suburbs by their access to schools, work opportunities, and a number of other factors.
 The top 10 suburbs were all in Victoria or Queensland.
 The nation’s ‘most livable’ suburb was St Kilda West (Albert Park came in at number 7 and Port Melbourne at number 9).
 As Melbourne was rated as the world’s most livable city from 2011 to 2017, we figure that St Kilda West must be the world’s most livable suburb! “ —Colin Fryer, President’s Report 2018 AGM